 What is Melasma?

-Melasma is a common skin condition that leads to the development of dark, discolored patches on the face, often affecting the cheeks, forehead, nose, and upper lip.
+Melasma also known as (Hyperpigmentation) is a common skin condition that leads to the development of dark, discolored patches on the face, often affecting the cheeks, forehead, nose, and upper lip.
 It is not harmful but can be a cosmetic concern, especially for individuals with darker skin tones.
 The condition is more prevalent in women and often linked to hormonal fluctuations.

 Melasma results from a combination of internal and external factors:

-- Hormonal Changes: Pregnancy, birth control pills, and hormone therapy can trigger melasma.
+- Hormonal Changes: Pregnancy, birth control pills, and hormone therapy can trigger Hyperpigmentation.

 - Sun Exposure: Ultraviolet (UV) radiation stimulates excessive melanin production, worsening discoloration.

-- Genetics: A family history of melasma increases the likelihood of developing the condition.
+- Genetics: A family history of Hyperpigmentation increases the likelihood of developing the condition.

 - Skin Irritants: Certain skincare products and treatments can exacerbate pigmentation changes.